Labs64/credit-tracker/readme.txt

 = Can I request new features and extensions to be included in future releases of the plugin? =

 We always welcome your feedback and would love to know what you would like to see done next with the plugin and what features you would like integrated.
-You can vote on and request new features and extensions in our [Credit Tracker Issue Tracker](https://github.com/Labs64/credit-tracker/issues)
+You can vote on and request new features and extensions in our Credit Tracker's [Issue Tracker](https://github.com/Labs64/credit-tracker/issues)

 = Where can I report bugs? =

 If you have discovered a bug, we want to know so that we can get it fixed as soon as possible!
 We always work to make sure that the plugin is working fully prior to releasing an update but sometimes problems do arise.
-All bugs and issues can be reported on the [Credit Tracker Issue Tracker](https://github.com/Labs64/credit-tracker/issues).
+All bugs and issues can be reported on the Credit Tracker's [Issue Tracker](https://github.com/Labs64/credit-tracker/issues).

 = I love Credit Tracker, it’s awesome!
 Can I contribute? =